Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 **Version:** Vitis 2022.2

-Some of the recent Xilinx Platforms have an XDMA feature to bypass the DMA operation and allow the kernels to directly access the host memory.
+Some of the recent Xilinx Platforms have an XDMA feature to bypass the DMA operation and allow the kernels to directly access the host memory as described in `Directly Accessing Host Memory <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Directly-Accessing-Host-Memory>`_.
 The direct host memory access provides an alternate data transfer mechanism compared to XDMA based data transfer and can be useful in some of the scenarios.

 - Custom kernel developers can use their already developed DMA engine as part of their kernel design.
 This specifically helps RTL kernel developers who are looking to reuse existing DMA IP.
 - A platform can be designed even without an XDMA, such as the latest U50-NoDMA platform, providing a thin fixed logic with more available FPGA resources for the user logic or kernels.